massimo-terenzi/MCL-media-downloader/README.md

-# MCLdownloader
+# MCLMediaDownloader

-MCLdownloader is an R package designed to download multimedia content from the Meta Content Library (MCL) downloadable public data and associate it with the original metadata.
+MCLMediaDownloader is an R package designed to download multimedia content from the Meta Content Library (MCL) downloadable public data and associate it with the original metadata.

 ## Installation